SolaceDev/maas-docs-online/docs/group_getting_started/ggs_signup.rst

 Step 4: Learn more
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you've made it this far, we thank you for taking the time to create your first Solace PubSub+ Cloud messaging service.
-On the next tutorial will walk you through `trying your service <ggs_tryme.html>`__.
+Well done.
+You've now signed up and created your first messaging service.
+Want to learn more?

+* Try exchanging some messages with your new messaging service with this next quick start `trying your service <ggs_tryme.html>`__.